 Erin Loechner wrote one of my favorite books of all time, Chasing Slow.
 In the book she talks about how the concept of more is unquantifiable.
 In other words, there will always be more.
 More is a moving target.
 In business I think we often focus on getting to the destination, on hitting the goal.
 Very few people talk about what happens when you actually hit the goal.
 When I hit my first goal, I was caught off guard by what happened next.
 I thought I’d be sipping pina coladas, kicked back somewhere carefree.
 But I wasn’t carefree at all.
 In fact, the opposite happened.
 I was afraid I’d never hit that number again.
 I feared the sales would stop.
 I worried I’d get left behind.
 Over these past eight months of being social media free, I discovered a new mantra for life.
 You see, I’ve been running the rat race for a good decade now, but now I want to chase wellbeing, satisfaction and fulfillment.
 When it comes to money and happiness, I believe there is only one true way to find it: pursuing enough.
 You can learn more about my social media journey and my new mission, The Fulfilled Life Project, here.

 So what’s the point?
 What’s the takeaway?
 Stop believing the lie that more = happiness.
 And instead, get smart.
 What do you truly need?
 And what steps are you going to take to get there?

 I promise, the more intentionally you spend, the more happiness and satisfaction you’ll feel in where your dollars went.

 Ready to stop spinning your financial wheels and instead prepare your own money plan?
-I’ve taken all the must-know information and boiled it down into a step by step guide to DIY your business money. — > Link to the Shop.
+I’ve taken all the must-know information and boiled it down into a step by step guide to DIY your business money.
+(Coming soon!)

 Oh in case you need a little mid-morning music beat – Price Tag by Jessie J.